 Power settings

-On top of the trigger is a slide switch that toggles between the three power settings – low, medium, and MAX.
-Dyson started to use this type of switch, starting with the V8.
+On top of the trigger is a slide switch that toggles between the three power settings – low, medium, and max.
+Dyson began using this type of switch, starting with the V8.
 It’s much easier to use than the button design in the V6.

 The addition of the middle setting is something that I like very much because it provides an excellent balance between power and duration.